tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 End the discussion with the following:

-* Ask the class if they would use this particular trading strategy with their own money and why they would or wouldn't use it.
-Call for a few volunteers to provide their answers.
+* Ask students if they would or would not use this particular trading strategy with their own money, and why.
+Call on a few volunteers to provide their answers.

 * Ask how they might formally evaluate the algorithm and then share some of the following ideas for evaluation: risk metrics such as sharp ratios, performing quantitative analysis, using data visualizations.